UCL/research-computing-with-cpp/session03/03Boost.md

 ### C Function Pointers - 3

 * Function pointers
-    * used for callbacks, cost functions in optimisation etc.
+    * often used for callbacks, cost functions in optimisation etc.
     * called by name, or dereference pointer
     * are generally stateless